-Is the moulding material safe for my skin and for pets?
+Is the moulding material safe for my skin?

 Our moulding jelly is a seaweed-based material called Alginate.
-This is non-toxic, biodegradable and safe for skin, including babies and pets.
+This is non-toxic, biodegradable and safe for skin, including for babies.
 Our brand of Alginate is used every day by the casting artists at The Edinburgh Casting Studio.
 It is specially formulated to create amazingly detailed, high quality body castings whilst being gentle and safe.

 What else do I need with the kits?

 Depending on the kit type, we usually recommend having a mixing bowl or two, baby oil and scissors to hand.
 Any other extra items will be easy to find around the home, and are listed in the kit instructions and on the product page before purchase.

 How do I get the most working time with the moulding material?

 Alginate sets quickly, which is perfect for working with young children.
 If you need a little more working time, you can use cooler water (temperature guides are provided in your kit instructions booklet).
 Warmer water will make the alginate set quicker, so it's best not to guess the temperature.
 If you don't have a thermometer handy, just use cold water.